 The ASP register is used to permanently configure the behavior of Advanced Sector Protection (ASP) features.
-See Table 33.
+See Table 28 on page 54.

 As shipped from the factory, all devices default ASP to the Persistent Protection mode, with all sectors unprotected, when power is applied.
 The device programmer or host system must then choose which sector protection method to use.
 Programming either of the, one-time programmable, Protection Mode Lock Bits, locks the part permanently in the selected mode: